joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step2.md

 Now that you have set up the swarm cluster it is time to scale it.

-Chaning the desired state of a service in the swarm can be done as follows:
+Changing the desired state of a service in the swarm can be done as follows:
 `docker service scale <SERVICE-ID>=<NUMBER-OF-TASKS>`

-Lets try it out!
+Let's try it out!

 `docker service scale test=5`{{execute}}